Jawa Pos: Takeover and rising (1982-present)

 In 1982, Eric F.H.
 Samola, who at the time was a director of PT Grafiti Pers (the publisher of Tempo) took over Jawa Pos.
 With the new management, Eric appointed Dahlan Iskan, who had been head of bureau of Tempo in Surabaya, to lead the paper.
 After the acquisition, the circulation of Jawa Pos increased and by the 1990s, circulation reached 350,000 copies.
 During that time, Jawa Pos was one of the largest-selling newspapers in Indonesia.

 In 1987, Jawa Pos formed the Jawa Pos News Network (JPNN), one of the largest newspaper chains in Indonesia, which has more than 80 newspapers, tabloids, and magazines, as well as 40 printing network throughout the country.
 In 1997, Jawa Pos moved to a new 21-storey building, Graha Pena, which become one of the skyscrapers in Surabaya.
 In 2002, the Graha Pena building in Jakarta was built, and now there is a Graha Pena building in almost all regions in Indonesia.

 Starting August 23, 2020 edition, the Sunday edition of Jawa Pos changed its format from seven-column broadsheet to tabloid.

 Awards

 On October 12, 2011, the newspaper was given the 2011 World Young Readers Newspaper Award by WAN-IFRA association.
 Jawa Pos also won the top prize for enduring excellence.

+Assets

+Jawa Pos currently owns many regional newspapers and magazines, numbered up to 174 according to their corporate website in 2020.
+The company also owns several TV stations, most notably JTV, Parijz van Java TV, and Jawa Pos TV.
+Few of them have been defunct, including Samarinda TV (later revived a year later) and JPM TV.